-by a number of the members of the Executive Committee who constitute a quorum, being assembled together at the place, date and time appointed for the meeting; or
+by a number of the members of the Board who constitute a quorum, being assembled together at the place, date and time appointed for the meeting; or

-by means of audio, or audio and visual, communication by which all members of the Executive Committee participating and constituting a quorum can simultaneously hear each other throughout the meeting.
+by means of audio, or audio and visual, communication by which all members of the Board participating and constituting a quorum can simultaneously hear each other throughout the meeting.

-A resolution of the Executive Committee is passed at any meeting of the Executive Committee if a majority of the votes cast on it are in favour of the resolution.
-Every Officer on the Executive Committee shall have one vote.
+A resolution of the Board is passed at any meeting of the Board if a majority of the votes cast on it are in favour of the resolution.
+Every Officer on the Board shall have one vote.

-The members of the Executive Committee shall elect one of their number as chairperson of the Executive Committee.
-If at a meeting of the Executive Committee, the chairperson is not present, the members of the Executive Committee present may choose one of their number to be chairperson of the meeting.
-The chairperson does have a casting vote in the event of a tied vote on any resolution of the Executive Committee.
+The members of the Board shall elect one of their number as chairperson of the Board.
+If at a meeting of the Board, the chairperson is not present, the members of the Board present may choose one of their number to be chairperson of the meeting.
+The chairperson does have a casting vote in the event of a tied vote on any resolution of the Board.

-Except as otherwise provided in this Constitution, the Executive Committee may regulate its own procedure.
+Except as otherwise provided in this Constitution, the Board may regulate its own procedure.

 Frequency

-The Executive Committee shall meet as required at such times and places and in such manner (including by audio, audio and visual, or electronic communication) as it may determine and otherwise where and as convened by the Chairperson or Secretary.
+The Board shall meet as required at such times and places and in such manner (including by audio, audio and visual, or electronic communication) as it may determine and otherwise where and as convened by the Chairperson or Secretary.

-The Secretary, or other Executive Committee member nominated by the Executive Committee, shall give to all Executive Committee members not less than 5 Working Days’ notice of Executive Committee meetings, but in cases of urgency a shorter period of notice shall suffice.
+The Secretary, or other Board member nominated by the Board, shall give to all Board members not less than 5 Working Days’ notice of Board meetings, but in cases of urgency a shorter period of notice shall suffice.

 Officers